ooki/dnd_auction_game/README.md

 # In this game, your goal is to score as many points as possible by participating in auctions.

-Every round, each player gets 1000 gold to use in these auctions.
-At the beginning of each round, you'll see a set number of auctions, and you need to submit your bids in the form of a dictionary (you can choose not to bid as well).
+Every round, each player receives gold income (starts at ~1000, varies each round via random walk).
+At the beginning of each round, you'll see a set of auctions, and you submit your bids as a dictionary (you can choose not to bid).

-The server will reward the auctions to the highest bidders (there can be multiple winners if there's a tie), and the winning player will earn points based on a random dice roll.
+The server awards each auction to the highest bidder.
+In case of a tie, priority determines the winner (priority swaps after ties to keep things fair).
+The winning player earns points based on a random dice roll.

-If you don't win an auction, you'll get back 60% of the gold you bid.
-The exact number of points you receive from an auction is determined by rolling dice, so it's a bit unpredictable.
+If you don't win an auction, you get back 50% of the gold you bid.
+The remaining 50% goes into a shared gold pool that players can claim by spending points.

-In addition, the gold you have after bidding is increased with a 10% interest rate, thanks to the Iron Bank of Braavos.
+In addition, the Iron Bank of Braavos pays interest on your gold holdings (up to a limit).
+The interest rate, bank limit, and gold income all vary each round via random walks—use `bank_state` to see future values and plan ahead.

 To pass, according to Gandalf, you must obtain at least 10 points.